Jaseci-Labs/jaseci/docs/docs/intermediate/standard-library-documentation/data-types.md

 ## Lists

-- Lists are used to store multiple items in a single variable, meaning that any new items needs to be appened to the end of the list.
+- Lists are used to store multiple items in a single variable, meaning that any new items needs to be appended to the end of the list.
 - List items are ordered, changeable, and allow duplicate values.
 - List items are indexed, the first item has index [0], the second item has index [1] etc.
 - List have the ability to store multi-typed data.
-- List indicies start at 0
+- List indices start at 0

 ```
-// initialising an empty list
+// initializing an empty list
 a = []

-// initialising a list with data
+// initializing a list with data
 a = [1, 2, 3, 4];

 // modifying a specific index in a list
 a[0] = [1,1];

-// multi-dimentional lists access
+// multi-dimensional lists access
 a = [[0,0],[0,0]]
 a[0][1] = 2; // this will result in [[0,2], [0,0]]